mkirchner/hamt/README.md

 ### Introduction

-*What is the best way to store data if I need to efficiently retrieve a value from a collection given the value's key?*

-A common and practical answer to this question is to "use a *hash table*".
+**Hash tables.** A common and practical answer to efficient value retrieval from a collection given a key is to "use a *hash table*".
 This is good advice. *Hash tables* provide insert, modification, and retrieval in amortized constant average time, using space linear in the number of elements they store.
 Hash tables have been the subject of intensive research and optimization and are part of [every][sedgewick_11_algorithms] [introductory][cormen_09_introduction] CS textbook.
 Chances are that the standard library of the languange at hand contains a readily available, tried and tested implementation.

-For example, `std::unordered_set` and `std::unordered_map` (and their `*_multiset` cousins) are hash table implementations for C++ <sup id="ac_hash_table_cpp">[1](#fn_hash_table_cpp)</sup>; for C, multiple [libc][wiki_libc] implementations (e.g. [glibc][wiki_glibc], [musl][musl],
+For instance, `std::unordered_set` and `std::unordered_map` (and their `*_multiset` cousins) are hash table implementations for C++ <sup id="ac_hash_table_cpp">[1](#fn_hash_table_cpp)</sup>; for C, multiple [libc][wiki_libc] implementations (e.g. [glibc][wiki_glibc], [musl][musl],